Medisave Limit 2023

 |55 years old & above||If you've already met your FRS (or BRS with a property) in your Special Account||Ordinary Account|

-Though it seems like letting your MediSave savings with a 4% interest go to our Ordinary Account with a 2.5% interest instead may be somewhat of a downgrade?
+However, it seems like letting your MediSave savings (which gets a 4% interest) go to your Ordinary Account (which only gets 2.5% interest) instead appears like you’re being shortchanged…

-Remember that you can withdraw some monies from your CPF accounts when you turn 55 years old, depending on your CPF balances?
+Remember that you can withdraw some monies from your CPF accounts when you turn 55, depending on your CPF balances?

 While the Retirement Sum is something you must hit for your CPF LIFE plan, the Basic Healthcare Sum is more of a good to have…

-So if you can’t hit the BHS for your cohort, it’s fine!
+So it’s OK if you can’t hit the BHS for your cohort!

 You’re not required to top up with cash to fulfil the BHS when you make your first withdrawal at age 55 or when the BHS is fixed for you at age 65.